j1nm/jnunez/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Emerging Technologies
-  - Low-power and Variability-aware Integrated Circuits Design
+  - Low-power Integrated Circuits Design
+  - Variability-aware design techniques
   - Cryptographic Circuits

 # Education to show in About widget